Dzoukr/Funcaster/README.md

 ### What if I need an embedded player on my site?

 Spotify and Apple offer an easy way of creating embedded players directly from the application or [marketing tools](https://tools.applemediaservices.com/).
 Or just use `<audio>` HTML5 tag.

-### What's the `_index.yaml` file for?

-This file is automatically created and updated by ⚡Funcaster to be aware of all the episodes you have without going through the whole blob storage file system tree and scanning.
-You shouldn't care about this file until you need to...

-### What if I need to delete an episode?

-Thanks to fact that `BlobTrigger` is not fired when something is removed, you need to do some manual work.
-First step is to remove `YourFileToBeDeleted.mp3` and `YourFileToBeDeleted.yaml`.
-The second step is to go into `_index.yaml` and delete it from the index.

-### Can I have episodes stored in a deeper structure?

-Sure!
-The only required thing is to have them stored in `episodes` folder - this is where ⚡Funcaster is sniffing around.
-But if you upload your file directly in this folder or you create `episodes\some\completely\weird\logic\for\storing\my\files` it's your call.